naurissteins/neo-backup/README.md

 **Arguments**:

 - `--backup-dir "/root/backup"` : Base Backup Directory: Specifies the root directory where all backup data will be stored on the server.
 This directory should have enough space to store the backup data and appropriate permissions to allow the script to write data.
+- `--backup-cpu-cores "20"` : Specifies the percentage of CPU cores to use for operations like compressing with xz.
+By default xz is set to use only a single thread.
+Allocating too many cores to the script might affect the performance of other applications running on the same server.
+It’s important to balance the core usage to ensure that the system remains responsive for all tasks.
 - `--days-to-backup 7` : Days to Keep Local Backups: Number of days to retain local backup directories before they are automatically deleted.
 Defines how long (in days) backups should be kept before they are automatically deleted.
 This helps manage disk space by removing old backups.

 **Parameters**: